 The goodwill relates to the acquisition of the Polish entity e-Prototypy .
-The impairment test on the CGU e-Prototypy is based on the projected discounted cash flows considering a period of five years.
-The main assumptions include a discount rate (based on WACC) of 11.45% (14.96% pre-tax) and a perpetual growth rate of 2.0%.
+The impairment test on the CGU e-Prototypy is based on the discounted cash flows considering a period of five years.
+The main assumptions include a discount rate (based on WACC) of 9.90% (11.30% pre-tax) and a perpetual growth rate of 2%.
 Other assumptions include the year-on-year growth rate of the revenue, gross margin and the operating costs which has been determined by management based on past experience and continued investments in capex in new 3D printing equipment.
-It was concluded that the value in use is significantly higher than the carrying value of the cash generating unit K€5,231.
-Based on the sensitivity analysis where discount rate would increase with 1.0%, the value in use would still be significantly higher than the carrying value of the cash generating units.
+It was concluded that the value in use is significantly higher than the carrying value of the cash generating unit of K€3,519.
+Based on the sensitivity analyses performed by the Group, including analyses whereby the discount rate would increase by 100 basis points or the perpetual growth rate would be zero, there are no reasonably possible changes in assumptions that would reduce the value in use below the carrying value of the cash generating unit.